Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Results

 \subsection{The Thue-Morse top Lyapunov exponent}

 The fact that the top Lyapunov exponent for Thue-Morse is equal to zero is not a new result, in fact the result is really explicit for all constant length substitutions on two letters: see \cite{BaakeBinary}.
-But we want to make an explicit calculation to motivate the calculus for the factors.
-Let $v = (1,-1)^T$ and note that $v$ is an eigenvector for all matrices appearing in the cocycle (as pointed out in Lemma \ref{product}):
+As hinted in the introduction, this is related to the growth of the Thuse-Morse polynomials.
+In this subsection we will recall the proof of this fact and then prove an explicit subexponential upper bound for the Thue-Morse polynomials.\\